devrelcollective/getting-started/README.md

 * Lastly, make yourself at home!
 Check out the various channels, ask questions, share ideas, and meet new friends.
 * Suggestions on how to make the group better?
 Visit us over at #i-hate-it-here.
 * Know other people that you think might be a good fit for the group?
 Have them [request an invite](http://evangelistcollective.github.io/#about).

+### Introduce yourself!

+Open a PR on the file [`introductions.md`](introductions.md) and add your contact information (as much as you feel comfortable with).
+This helps everyone get to know each other better!

 ## Big Picture